Ridge Point High School: 2011 sexual misconduct case

 On June 14, 2011, Anne Lynn Montgomery, a color-guard instructor at Ridge Point, was charged with sexual assault of a minor under 17 and having an improper relationship with a student at two Houston Independent School District schools.
 Earlier that year, she filed a restraining order against Bradman Cortez Moore, who she had been living with in Fort Bend County.
 Moore had been engaged in a sexual relationship with Montgomery, one that began when he was 16 while she was a color guard instructor at Sharpstown High School in Houston.
 When Montgomery moved to Bellaire High School, Moore also transferred there for mysterious reasons.
 DNA tests concluded that he was the father of children born in 2008 and 2009.
 After the relationship came to public light, Montgomery dropped the restraining order.
 Although she was working at Ridge Point, she left in April after an investigation was launched.

 2016 sexual misconduct case

 In March 2016, rumors circulated on campus detailing that teachers were having sex with students and sending nude pictures to them.
 Two teachers were put on administrative leave afterwards.
 A month later on April 28, 27-year-old Lillian Cameron, a chemistry teacher, turned herself in to the police after resigning.

-Monkeypox outbreak

-On August 9, 2022, the district announced that a case of monkeypox had occurred amongst a student of Ridge Point.
-The student had last been on campus on August 23.
-On September 16, another case at the school occured, with the infected student having last been on campus on September 12.